mccurcio/mccurcio/README.md

 Coming from start-ups & large companies, I apply business intelligence & a customer-facing skillset to make positive results

 - I can be reached at: *matt . curcio . ri @ gmail . com*

+>What you think, you become.
+>What you imagine, you create.
+>
+>Buddha

 ---